 For the go-getters, The Chillhouse is a lively hub of activity.
 Here, they offer daily bike tours, surf lessons and yoga classes to suit all skill-levels.
 With plenty of communal spaces, co-working areas, and comfy couches scattered around the property, this place really does live up to its name as the perfect spot to CHILL.
 Unlike most the places I had been staying, hanging out in this environment actually sparked my creative motivation.
 Many people stay here for extended periods of time and use the Chillhouse as a space to work on various projects.
 For me, it was the perfect place to catch up on my blogging.
 Plus, at the end of the day, after all the hard work, you can book in for a well-deserved, onsite massage… Does it get much better?
 Six days here did not feel like enough.

-Canggu has recently become dominated by private villas popping up just about everywhere.
+Canggu has recently become dominated by private villas popping up just about everywhere, which is great if you are looking for accommodation in Canggu.
 Here, you can stay in a self-contained house, often with its own private pool, for very affordable prices.
 Your best bet for finding a suitable Villa is through AirBnB (which if haven’t already signed up you can get a free credit for!), and if you book in advance, you’ll probably score a better deal.